 S. Gregorio is a small XIIth century church built utilizing the cell and some columns of a Roman temple.
 Roman reliefs can be seen on the walls of many medieval buildings.

 In 578 AD the inhabitants of Ascoli, relying on their fortifications, did not surrender to the Longobards who, when they seized the town, razed it to the ground.
 Ascoli was annexed to the Duchy of Spoleto, detaching it from the lower Tronto valley which remained in Byzantine hands for some time.
+The Longobards built a small fortress outside Ascoli in order to control their new territories.

 Medieval memories in Quartiere S. Giacomo: (left) window of "Palazzetto Longobardo"; (right) medieval porch walled up in a later building